Skip to main content

 As Australia's third largest source of international students, Nepal is our seventh largest services exports market with education-related travel services valued at $4 billion in 2024.

-Australia imported $359 million worth of goods and services from Nepal in 2024, mostly in tourism.
+Australia imported $351 million worth of goods and services from Nepal in 2025, mostly in recreational travel.
 The TIFA signed in February 2024 provides a framework to grow the trade relationship.

-For information on Australia’s goods and services trade with Nepal and its global merchandise trade relationships, refer to the Nepal country fact sheet.
+For information on Australia’s goods and services trade with Nepal and its global merchandise trade relationships, refer to the Nepal country fact sheet [PDF].

 People-to-people links

 Nepal-born people living in Australia is one of Australia's fastest growing migrant communities and play a vital role contributing to Australian society and the bilateral relationship.
-There were around 198,000 Nepal-born residents as at June 2024, according to the Australian Bureau of Statistics, as well as 65,000 international students from Nepal for the January-July 2025 period.
+There were around 213,580 Nepal-born residents as at June 2025, according to the Australian Bureau of Statistics, as well as 56,016 international students from Nepal for the January-February 2026 period.

 Australian remittances, approximately US$466.6 million in 2021, provide strong support to Nepal's economy.